andrew-seibert/HoneyBeeHub/README.md

 # HoneyBee Hub
-A joke and weather Python app
+A weather reporting and joke generation Python app built for mobile use with TKinter